fstnetwork/module-api/API_Reference/Airdrop/finalizeAirdropMission.md

 # Finalize Airdrop
-You are able to claim the remaining budget, get the asset you sold, and close the airdrop via this API.
+You are able to claim the remaining budget, and close the airdrop via this API.

 ## GraphQL API